dasher-project/dasher-web/documents/Terminology.md

 >   Spawning here?
+Adding and removing boxes.
 >
 >   Spawning starts with the root box.
 The root box is never removed.
+The root
+>   box never leaves the zooming area.
 >
 >   A parent box can be trimmed when it has a child that is larger than the
 >   zooming area limits.
+>
+>   The Back Rule is that the back of a box is at the zooming area limit.